Combining observational and experimental data for causal inference considering data privacy: Disclosure Limiting Transformations of Auxiliary Data

 \section{Disclosure Limiting Transformations of Auxiliary Data}

 In the previous section we discussed two estimators that combine experimental and observational data.
 In practice, one entity may not have access to both types of data.
 We assume that analysts with access to a randomized experiment are interested in incorporating information from a relevant auxiliary, observational, study.
 However, the data stewards of the auxiliary study cannot release the data ($(Y_i, \bXi), i \in \mathcal{O}$) due to data privacy.
 Therefore, we consider transformations of the restricted auxiliary data that limit disclosure risk and can be used in the estimators discussed in the previous section ($\tcw$ and $\tregy$).
-In this section we introduce data privacy frameworks (\ref{sec:priv-exp}), define the disclosure limiting transformations that we compare in this work (\ref{sec:priv-syn} and \ref{sec:priv-gram}), and discuss the trade-off between privacy and utility (\ref{sec:priv-up}).
+In this section we introduce data privacy frameworks (\ref{sec:priv-exp}), discuss the properties of differentially private algorithms (\ref{sec:priv-dp}), and define the disclosure limiting transformations that we compare in this work (\ref{sec:priv-transforms}).